andxyz/andxyz-writings/source/_posts/2012-05-19-setting-up-your-small-business-email.markdown

 ## Getting google apps (for free!) for your domain

-This way you can have andrew@examplecompany.com (but it will be gmail that you sign into) It's just 4 easy steps.
+This way you can have andrew@examplecompany.org (but it will be gmail that you sign into) It's just 4 easy steps.

-Like this www.google.com/a/examplecompany.com
+For example, it'd be as easy as signing in here www.google.com/a/examplecompany.org

-1. Just go here to sign up https://www.google.com/a/cpanel/standard/new3 [![setup google-apps-step1](/images/posts/google-apps-step1.png)](http://andxyz.com/images/posts/google-apps-step1.png)
+1. Just go here to sign up https://www.google.com/a/cpanel/standard/new (free for under 10 users) [![setup google-apps-step1](/images/posts/google-apps-step1.png)](http://andxyz.com/images/posts/google-apps-step1.png)

 2. Verify your domain (in the <code>setup</code> area after you sign in)